-Figure 4.13: CO monitoring results compared to air quality categories for the period October 2002 to October 2003
+Figure 4.12: CO monitoring results compared to air quality categories for the period October 2003 to October 2004

-Overall, the levels of CO recorded during the monitoring period were not at concentrations that could be considered a concern to human health based on the current guidelines.
-However, it is desirable that average pollutant concentrations do not increase beyond the current levels over the long term because the land use around the monitoring site is mainly recreational and residential.

-CO concentrations showed a variation similar to NO2 and PM10 with higher levels being recorded during the winter months.
+Overall, the levels of CO recorded during the monitoring period were not at concentrations that could be considered a concern to human health based on the current standards and guidelines.
+CO concentrations showed a variation similar to NO_2 and PM{10} with higher levels being recorded during the winter months.